Contact us whenever you need it!

 How Does a Power of Attorney Work?

-A power of attorney is a legally binding document that authorizes someone to act on behalf of the document's grantor or principle, usually within defined parameters and with multiple documents describing different capabilities.
+A power of attorney is a legally binding document that authorizes someone (an agent) to act on behalf of the document's grantor or principal, usually within defined parameters and with multiple documents describing different capabilities.

 A standard or general power of attorney, for example, does not allow your agent to represent you if you are mentally or physically incompetent.
 It only allows them to act on your behalf in the same way you would.